 Auditionees should arrive at least one hour prior to their audition time slot to check in at the registration table.
 This will give you enough time to check in at registration, spend time in the warm-up room, and relax in the waiting room to hear your name called.
 Stand-by's auditioned in the order they check in at registration as slots become available during their assigned session.
 Morning registration begins at 7:30am and the standby list will open at that time.

 Dance call is by invitation only and is held after all auditions have ended for the day.
 (Musical Theater auditionees with later timeslots may wish to wear clothing comfortable for dance to their audition as the turn-around time is very quick).
 After learning the routine, dancers will be shown in groups of 6 to the assembled body of producers.
 Dance call may go as late 10pm.
-Please plan accordingly.

 It is possible that you will be at the hotel until late in the evening, even if you have an early morning audition.
 Please plan accordingly.
 Breakfast and lunch consessions available for sale in the hotel lobby.

 INTERNSHIPS AND APPRENTICESHIPS